rdf-elixir/website/content/grax/ids.md

 For all Grax schemas defined in the `:my_app` application the id spec module specified like this will be search for an id schema (unless another id spec module is specified directly with `id_spec` keyword directly in the Grax schema).

 For an id schema which directly specifies the Grax schema(s) on which it should be applied, finding the id spec is everything that's needed.
 The id schema with the matching Grax schema must be simply looked up.
 On a `build` call the Grax schema is directly available (either the one passed to `Grax.build/2` or the module on which we call the `build/1` function).
 When the id generation is used to build nested Grax schemas the schema specified as the type of the link property is used for the lookup.
-For heterogenous properties however the schema is not determined, therefore the automatic building of nested Grax schemas is not supported on heterogenous links and you'll have to build and create the identifier for these manually.
+For polymorphic properties however the schema is not determined, therefore the automatic building of nested Grax schemas is not supported on polymorphic links and you'll have to build and create the identifier for these manually.

 ### Custom schema selectors